uZer/Solarized-for-Cacti/README.md

 Solarized for Cacti
 ===================

-Brings solarized colors in graph-templates
+Brings solarized colors in graph-templates.

 Adds aliases to colors and displays it for easier selection.

 ### Install